organix/uFork/ufork-wasm/awp.md

         A function that is called when a connection is closed.
 If the connection failed, the 'reason' parameter should explain why.

-It produces a `stop` function that stops listening when called, and may return a `cancel` function that cancels the listen attempt.
+The returned requestor produces a `stop` function that stops listening when called, and may return a `cancel` function that cancels the listen attempt.

 Once stopped or cancelled, the `on_open`, `on_receive`, and `on_close` callbacks are not called again.